Mark Kelly pulls off victory in Arizona Senate race as Democrats inch to majority

 The state has long been a Republican stronghold, but trended increasingly purple in recent years.
 Mr Kelly’s fellow Democrats are also locked in tough battles in the state’s other races as Democratic Secretary of State Katie Hobbs faces a close race against former news anchor Kari Lake.

-Similarly, Democrat Adrian Fontes is running against election denying Mark Finchem.
+Shortly after Mr Kelly’s win, Democrat Adrian Fontes was projected to defeat election denying Mark Finchem for Arizona secretary of state.

 Mr Trump endorsed all of the eventual nominees in their Republican primaries, a sign of how the Arizona Republican Party moved rightward.

-The news also comes as Democrats and Republicans away the results from many House races that have not reported all of their results yet.
+The news also comes as Democrats and Republicans await the results from many House races that have not reported all of their votes yet.

 Mr Kelly is the husband of former congresswoman Gabrielle Giffords, who resigned her seat in 2011 after she was shot in the head during a constituent event.
 Since then, the two have become outspoken advocates for ending gun violence, and he was part of a group of Senators who negotiated the first piece of gun legislation to pass since 1994.